 The Buff-fronted Owl (Aegolius harrisii) is small – about 9” long – and short tailed.
 It breeds in the mountain forests of South America and naturally ranges through the deciduous forest of the Tumbesian region of south west Ecuador, where Jorupe Reserve is located.

-This was the first sighting of this owl on Jorupe Reserve and it caused quite a stir.
+The owl visited Uracca Lodge in February.
+It was the first sighting of this owl on Jorupe Reserve and it caused quite a stir.
 Once photographed it was safely returned to the wild by the rangers.

 Although this species has a relatively wide range in South America it is rare and always on a birder’s ‘wish list’.
 Little is known of its status in the wild.